You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 If you go for this product you will get:

 - Stainless steel capsule with a steel lid.

 - Not only the capsule, but also its lid are made of stainless steel – you won’t have to buy aluminum ones.

 - It’s great for the environment and your wallet.

 You won’t throw away a pod after each use.
 At the same time, you will save money by substituting the rather expensive single-use capsules with a reusable version.

-Vertuoline Nespresso machines read the barcode situated around the pod’s rim and accordingly adjust their flow rate, the amount of water that passes through the grounds, the water temperature, etc.
+VertuoLine Nespresso machines read the barcode, printed on the pod’s rim and accordingly adjust their flow rate, the amount of water that passes through the grounds, the water temperature, etc.

 So it’s up to you to decide which one suits your preferences better.

 There are some consumers that have the one that makes 8 oz. of coffee, but manually stop the water flow earlier so that they have a more concentrated cup.